alensh12/Docs/in_app_purchase_nettv.md

 ##
 ### Restore Purchase
-1. **User Restore purchase**: Incase of syncing failed on backend user can intiate restore purchase which he/she has already bought in other devices or want to restore in same device due to app deletion.
+1. **User Restore purchase**: Incase of syncing failed on backend when app is not deleted user can intiate restore purchase which he/she has already bought in other devices or want to restore in same device due to app deletion.

 2. **Communicate Apple Server**: App sends a request to the Apple Server to fetch the transaction history associated with the logged-in Apple ID.
 The Apple Server processes the request and responds with the complete transaction history for the Apple ID.
 The App receives the transaction history and filters it using the unique identifier ```prefix_slug``` to identify the specific product to be restored.
    -  For eg. If the slug for that item is ```xyz-123``` app changes it to ```xyz_123```